- Home

 Testing:

-If you believe you were exposed to COVID-19 or have symptoms, testing is offered through our healthcare system partners and private pharmacies.
-Door County Public Health no longer has self-tests available; self-tests are available for purchase over-the-counter at pharmacies and online.
-Beginning September 25, 2023, households will again be able to order four free tests through COVIDTests.gov.
+If you believe you were exposed to COVID-19 or have symptoms, testing is offered through our healthcare system partners; home tests are available for purchase at pharmacies and other retailers.
+Door County Public Health no longer has home tests available for pick up.
 These tests will detect the currently circulating COVID-19 variants.

-If you test positive for COVID-19 or are sick and suspect you have COVID-19, please follow the current CDC Isolation Guidelines.
+If you test positive for COVID-19 or are sick and suspect you have COVID-19, please follow the current CDC Respiratory Virus Guidance.

 Immunizations:

-Please visit Staying Up to Date with Your Vaccines for current vaccine recommendations.
+Please visit Staying Up to Date with Your Vaccines for current vaccine recommendations and call Door County Public Health to confirm availability, eligibility, and to schedule.

 For more information on COVID-19, visit: